10 Ratsnake Species Of Eurasia

 © Wikimedia Commons User: Allentchang – CC BY 2.5

-At its peak, the Elaphe ratsnake family was much larger.
-All US ratsnakes were included, such as black ratsnakes and corn snakes, before being switched to the Pantherophis family, and so were green Asian ratsnakes, which are now part of the Gonyosoma family.
-The new, slimmed down family is now found exclusively in Eurasia, and one faithful member is the Taiwan stink snake (Elaphe carinata), or the “stinking goddess” in Chinese, named for the especially vile smell it produces when it feels threatened.
+The new, slimmed down Elaphe genus now has 18 members, and is found exclusively in Eurasia.
+One faithful member is the Taiwan stink snake (Elaphe carinata), or the “stinking goddess” in Chinese, which reaches a relatively large maximum of 240cm.
+This species inhabits a swathe of southern China and the whole of Taiwan, and is named for the especially vile smell it produces when it feels threatened.
 Grass snakes also produce this smell, but Elaphe carinata takes it to another level.

-This species inhabits the whole of Taiwan, plus a swathe of southeast China, including near Shanghai and Wuhan, as far north as Beijing.
-This species has a large overlap with the twin-spotted ratsnake.
+Taiwan stink snakes are common near the cities of Shanghai and Wuhan, reaching as far north as Beijing.
 This is a species of tiny beige and black speckles, which create an appearance like static TV.
 The proportions vary, and in some, the beige dominates the black, making this one of the paler Elaphe ratsnake species overall.

-Taiwan stink snakes also bite aggressively, though they lack venom.
+Taiwan stink snakes are a fairly aggressive species, never hesitating to bite, although they lack venom.
 They’re a flexible species, inhabiting shrubland and agricultural land alike.
-Farmers hail them for their ability to hoover up rats.
-This is a relatively large species at a maximum of 240cm.
+Farmers hail them for their ability to hoover up rats, and allow them to live on their land.
+This species has a large overlap with the twin-spotted ratsnake (see below) in eastern China.

 9 Blade-toothed ratsnake